Doomsday (DC Comics): The Ultimate Killing Machine

-Originally known as "The Ultimate," Doomsday was born in prehistoric times on Krypton, long before the humanoid Kryptonian race gained dominance over the planet about 250,000 years ago.
+Originally known as "The Ultimate", Doomsday was born in prehistoric times on Krypton, long before the humanoid Kryptonian race gained dominance over the planet about 250,000 years ago.
 It was at that time a violent, hellish world, where only the absolute strongest of creatures could survive.
 In a cruel experiment involving evolution, intended to create the perfect living being, the alien scientist Bertron released a humanoid infant (born in vitro in a lab) onto the surface of the planet, where he was promptly killed by the harsh environment.
 The baby's remains were collected and used to clone a stronger version.
 This process was repeated over and over for decades as a form of accelerated natural evolution.
-The agony of these repeated deaths was recorded in his genes, driving the creature insane and to hate all life.
+The agony of these repeated deaths was recorded in his genes, driving the being insane and instilling hatred of all life.

 Doomsday in promotional artwork for DC Comics T-shirts, art by Dan Jurgens and Brett Breeding.

 As it evolved, the child eventually became able to survive the high temperatures and searing atmosphere, only to be quickly slain by the vicious predators that inhabited the planet.
 Over time, and without the assistance of Bertron's technology, he gained the ability to thrive on solar energy without the need for food or air, to return to life and adapt to overcome whatever had previously killed him.
 The Ultimate hunted and exterminated the dangerous predators of Krypton.
 He then killed Bertron, whom he had come to identify as an enemy.